qbead/qbeadWebsite/content/book/dancing.md

 A simple way to describe rotational motion is as the movement around an axis.
 When a dancer spins, without moving around the stage, they are rotating around the axis of their body.
 There are special sensors in your SpinWheel, called gyroscopes, that allow it to detect rotational motion.
-We can use the output from these sensors to have the SpinWheel respond to spinning!
+We can use the output from these sensors to program the SpinWheel to respond to spinning!

 ![This picture demonstrates the three axes that the SpinWheel can detect rotation around.
 We'll dive into what this means more in the rest of the lesson! <a class="imagecredit" href="https://monochra.com/">image credit Mariya Krastanova</a>](/images/bookpics/dance_axis.png)